-No firearm hunter may carry a loaded firearm or hunt within 450 feet of a building or any school playground, even if unoccupied, except the owner or lessee of a building, and persons specifically authorized by him in writing.
-No bowhunter may carry a nocked arrow or hunt within 150 feet of a building or within 450 feet of any school playground, even if unoccupied, except the owner or lessee of a building, and persons specifically authorized by him in writing.
+and persons specifically authorized by him in writing.
 Persons authorized to bowhunt within 150 feet of a building must hunt from an elevated position to shoot down toward the ground.
 Note: persons authorized to hunt with a firearm within 450 feet, or with bow and arrow within 150 feet of a building must be in possession of that written permission while hunting.
 Shooting into a safety zone is prohibited.
-(See Safety Zone Awareness, page 89, for diagram and safety zone explanation.)
+(See Safety Zone Awareness, page 85, for diagram and safety zone explanation.)